RosoVRgarden/RosoVRgarden_OpenXR20/README.md

 # RosoVRgarden_OpenXR

-OpenXR template for Oculus Quest and Vive Pro that uses locomotion (device based) and interactables (cabinet + hinges).
+OpenXR template that works on both the Oculus Quest and the HTC Vive Pro.
+It uses locomotion (action based), direct interactables, ray interactables and numerous objects (cabinet, door) that use events to change sound and materials.

 Requires: Unity 2020.3 with Interactive Toolkit

-Based on C-Through tutorial (https://github.com/C-Through/XR-OpenXR)
+Issues: none
+Future: more programming examples

-Thanks to ValemVR for his cabinet tutorial
+Thanks to C-Through for his OpenXR tutorial (https://github.com/C-Through/XR-OpenXR) and ValemVR for his cabinet tutorial